JonAbrams/SpaceAce/README.md

 The event is passed in as the second parameter to the callback, useful for calling `event.preventDefault()`, or for reading `event.target.value`.

-If value returned by your callback will be merged onto the space's state.
+The value returned by your callback will be recursively merged onto the space's state.
 If the space's state is an array, the returned value will overwrite the state instead.

 If the space is an item in a list, then returning `null` will remove it from the list.

-If a promise is returned, SpaceAce will wait for it to resolve and then  merge the results onto the state (or replace if the state is an array).
+If a promise is returned, SpaceAce will wait for it to resolve and then recursively merge the results onto the state (or replace if the state is an array).

+SpaceAce supports [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators), allowing you to return values multiple times by calling `yield` with a value that will be recursively merged onto the space's state.
+With generators, subscribers won't be notified until your function finally calls `return`.

 e.g.
 ```jsx